 3. Start using an eye cream as early as age 20.
 Of all the preventative aging products that one can use (aside from sunscreen), eye cream is the one to get on early.
 By using eye cream at a young age, you can help prevent the formation of wrinkles in the eye area since it is the first part of the face that shows signs of aging.
 For those in their 20s, you only need something lightweight which is enough to give protection to keep the skin cells hydrated.
 Instead of a cream, look for more of a cream/gel formulation.
 Recommended lightweight eye cream: Vitamin C Eye Brightener.

-4. Avoid eye creams with irritating ingredients.
-Not all eye creams are well formulated so be sure to avoid mineral oil and petrolatum.
+4. Avoid eye creams with irritating and heavy ingredients.
+Since the skin underneath the eyes is so thin and sensitive, you must choose your formula carefully.
+I see so many eye creams that are poorly formulated, in my opinion.
+First, you want to make sure that your eye cream is not loaded up with too many oils giving it a greasy feel.
 These heavy oils can weigh down the delicate skin tissue of the eye area and, over time, weaken elastin fibers causing premature wrinkles.
-Also, these can migrate into the eyes while you sleep and cause puffiness when you wake up in the morning.
-Additionally, avoid ones that use synthetic fragrances.
-These are added to give the product a scent but can lead to watery, irritated eyes.
-Avoid eye creams with the ingredients “fragrance”, “perfume”, or “parfum” listed on the bottle or jar…
+Also, these can easily migrate into the eyes while you sleep and cause puffiness when you wake up in the morning.
+Not good for the eye area!

 Need expert advice from a licensed esthetician?
-Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.
+Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!